 Why does a coot cross the road?
 To demonstrate its flair?
 Marievale, Nikon D500.
 Nikon 70-300mm.
 Processed in Lightroom and Colour Efex Pro

-We saw this Spotted thick-knee, otherwise known as a Dikkop, standing behind the car park at the Visitors Centre at Marievale around 10am on Easter Friday; it was still there, but lying down this time, when we left several hours later.
+We saw this Spotted thick-knee, otherwise known as a Dikkop, standing behind the car park at the Visitors Centre at Marievale around 10am on Easter Friday; it was still there, … Continue reading Spotted thick-knee, Marievale

-We were standing on the side of the road that bridges the vlei, looking up and looking out – not down – at the birdlife when someone standing nearby on the back of his bakkie called out, ‘have you seen the otter?’
-We hadn’t, but we did, and here are pictures to prove it.
+We were standing on the side of the road that bridges the vlei, looking up and looking out – not down – at the birdlife when someone standing nearby on … Continue reading Sharp in tooth and sharp in claw – Marievale Otter

 Photographed at the Marievale Bird Sanctuary on Easter Friday.
 The nest was directly in front of the hide.

 Evidently something of a rarity in these parts: a Grey-headed gull, photographed at Marievale on Easter Friday.

 Marievale Bird Sanctuary is a small area of wetland, bounded by farms, distant dwellings, power pylons, a highway, about an hour’s drive east of Johannesburg, and – despite its size … Continue reading Skittering across the water – the (un)Common Moorhen

 We were in Cape Town last weekend, the Heritage Day long weekend, and on Sunday we took my mother out to Hermanus and Gansbaai to see the whales.
 On previous … Continue reading Whales, Walker Bay